 The Power of Names (and how to help others remember yours)!

-Whenever you put on a name tag, you become the face of your purpose, whatever that is.
-Your name tag represents this purpose to everyone around you, and this benefits both you and others.
-It can quickly help the people around match your face with your name.
+Whenever you put on a name tag, you become the face of your business or cause, whatever that is.
+It can quickly help the people around you match your face with your name.
 We have all heard that “a picture is worth a thousand words.”
 So, tell that story simply and quickly with your smile and a name tag.

 Start sharing the truth about name tags at your next business meeting,

 conference or networking event!